alexchwoj/cuarzo/README.md

 Cuarzo is a "language" (so to speak) oriented to web development.

 # Features (At the moment)
-- asd
+- Print
+- Get valors of variables (print)
+- Variables (bool, float, int)
-  - asd
+- Color on print
-- asd
+- Modules

 # Example code
 ### module_one.caz